Poent/esp-env-sensor/README.md

 <img width="885" height="516" alt="2025-09-27_18h00_38" src="https://github.com/user-attachments/assets/2b477d58-fbf3-41f0-8232-650ef7979f20" />

+### Software setup

 Getting started requires configuring the development environment, backend storage, and visualization stack.
-The following resources provide the canonical setup guides for each component:
+Start by cloning this repository to a local folder and then opening the folder in VSCode.
+Ensure that the platformIO extension is installed, and then proceed to setting up Supabase and Grafana free instances.
+Setting up Supabase and Grafana is outside the scope of this project, but the following resources provide the canonical setup guides for each component:

 - **PlatformIO:** Follow the [official PlatformIO IDE installation guide](https://docs.platformio.org/en/stable/integration/ide/vscode.html) for setup with VSCode or the [CLI quick start](https://docs.platformio.org/en/stable/core/quickstart.html) to prepare your build and upload tools.